-Mother’s words are aimed at me.
-Her words hurt.
-But there is a painful, gnawing, empty feeling inside me that hurts even more.
 I don’t understand why Mother doesn’t help me.
-I know she can take it away.
-But she has been lying on the small red sofa for days now.
+I know she can take away the pain.
+But she’s been lying on the small red sofa for days now.
 Conor and Mary have tried to take care of me as best they can.
-But both still being so young they need looking after, themselves.
 Mary, especially, often cries with me.
-But Conor, being slightly older, is always quiet.
+But Conor is always quiet.
 He never cries, or laughs, or speaks.

 Mary comes back into the room with a tiny piece of toilet paper.
 She offers it to Conor.
 He takes it and carefully puts it around my finger.
-The red stuff makes a big red mark on the white paper but at least it doesn’t flow down my finger anymore.
+A big red mark appears on the white paper, but at least it doesn’t flow down my finger anymore.
 Mary sits on the floor beside me again and holds my hand while Conner goes to answer the doorbell that won’t stop ringing.

-Uncle walks into the room with long strides, followed by Conor.
-“Jesus, it stinks in here,” he says, and quickly opens a window before moving to Mother.
-He shakes her shoulder but she doesn’t wake up.
+“Jesus, it stinks in here,” he says and opens a window before moving to Mother.
+He shakes her shoulder, but she doesn’t wake up.
 She just grumbles in her sleep.

 Uncle brought the cold, fresh smells of outside into the room with him.
-Other smells came with him, too.
-The sharp smell of fresh alcohol and food smells that make all our tummies rumble.
-Uncle’s dark hair is short and clean and his blue eyes wild with an emotion I don’t understand.
+The sharp smell of fresh alcohol stings the air.
+But the food smells make all our tummies rumble.
+Uncle’s dark hair is short and clean, and his blue eyes wild with an emotion I don’t understand.

-“Conor,” says Uncle, “take the babes into the other room.
-I want to talk to your mother.
-And change their nappies if you can.”
+“Conor,” Uncle says, “take those babies into the other room.
+I wanna talk to your ma.
+And change their nappies.”

-Conor picks me up again and Mary follows behind as we make our way down the hallway to the bedroom we share with Mother.
+Conor picks me up, and Mary follows as we make our way down the hallway to the bedroom we share with Mother.
 The room is much colder than the living room where the small heater lives.
-Mary crawls onto her small unmade mattress on the floor in the opposite corner.
-She tucks her teddy close to her body.
-Her lips, fingers, legs and feet are blue from the cold and she is shivering.
-Conor puts me down on Mother’s single bed, also unmade.
-The sheets and blankets are cold against my back and they smell funny of old sweat and lack of life.
+Conor puts me down on Mother’s bed.
+The sheets and blankets are cold against my back, and they smell funny of old sweat and lack of life.

-Conor leaves the room and I know he has gone to put the nappies in the bucket in the bathroom.
-But he comes back very quickly, with the nappies still in his hand, his face white, a frown between his eyes.
-He doesn’t say anything.
-He closes the door, puts the nappies on the floor next to Mother’s bed, and goes to sit on his own mattress against the far wall of the small room.
-He sits with his back against the cold wall, his head in his hands on his knees that he has drawn tight against his body.
+Conor leaves the room, and I know he’s gone to put the nappies in the bucket in the bathroom.
+But he comes back quickly, the nappies still in his hand.
+His face is white and frown sits between his eyes.
+He says nothing, closes the door, puts the nappies on the floor next to Mother’s bed, and goes to sit on his mattress against the far wall of the small room.
+He sits with his back against the cold wall, his head in his hands on his knees, he’s drawn tight against his body.

 Mary and I are quiet.
 We are watching him.
 He doesn’t move or look at us.